 The best way to ensure that a summer schedule benefits everyone at the company is to start with leadership buy-in.
 Make sure that the leadership team is comfortable with the schedule you propose.
 Be prepared to explain what positive impact a reduced summer hours policy might have on productivity and morale.
 With the leadership team on board, it is much easier to define policy logistics and create excitement around the policy internally.

-So how can you communicate effectively?
+So how can you communicate your summer hours policy effectively?
 A few suggestions:..